kushal-bits/Image-Denoising-using-C-and-Rust/README.md

 2. Image Processing Module:
    - Implements the median filter algorithm for image denoising.
+   - Modified the existing median filter algorithm with higher performance results.
    - Separates the algorithmic logic from I/O operations for better modularity.
    - Handles the core functionality of processing pixels and applying the median filter.